 Solo & Ensemble Music Performance Assessment is a valuable experience for students to perform for a professional adjudicator who provides written feedback.
-All students who have played for at least one year are expected to perform a solo and are encouraged to also prepare an ensemble (duet, trio, or quartet).
-You will prepare a classical solo in its entirety.
+All students who have played for at least one year are encouraged to prepare a solo and/or an ensemble (duet, trio, or quartet).
 Consult with Mr. Shuping about appropriate literature.
 I recommend memorizing the piece.
 You must provide the judge with an original part (no photocopies) of your music with the measures numbered.
 If your piece has accompaniment, you must perform with an accompanist.
 You are responsible for contacting and paying your accompanist.
 If your piece is not memorized, you must also use an original part (no photocopies).
-See addendum for the Solo & Ensemble form, which is due on TBD.
-MPA is TBD.
+See addendum for the Solo & Ensemble form, which is due on Nov.
+5. MPA is Dec.
+4.